 Q. What are the requirements to apply to become a volunteer?

-- Maturity and ability to handle volunteer responsibilities
+- Have the ability to handle volunteer responsibilities

-- Willingness to undergo a criminal history check
+- Be willing to undergo a criminal history check

 - Attend an orientation and complete annual trainings